Bright136/Embedding-a-Machine-Learning-Model-into-a-Web-Application/README.md

 To run any the notebooks:
 - Navigate the project folder on anaconda terminal
-- run the command 'jupyter notebook'
+- Run the command 'jupyter notebook'
 - Navigate to the notebook 'Sepssis_prediction_with_ml.ipynb'
 - Run cells in the notebook